adammankowski1/Eurovision-statistics/README.md

 $ yarn start:dev
 ```

-Your app should now be running on [localhost:5000](http://localhost:5000/).
+Your app should now be running on [localhost:3000](http://localhost:3000/), and the api server is running on [localhost:5000](http://localhost:5000/)

 ## Deploying to Heroku (to be updated soon)